 The proper emissions tracking tool should cover the supply chain end-to-end - all the way from the factory to the store, meeting the end-customer.
 This overview is needed to look at specific emissions because they will be a natural element in return on carbon investment.

-Show what your brand stand for
+Show what your brand stands for

 Not only can emission reductions benefit a company’s overall communication and positioning efforts, but it can also strengthen company’s own products and services, which can again lead to new revenue streams.
 Customers want to know where a business stands when it comes to sustainability, and what their impact is.
 Thus, customers look for likeminded and credible partners, to achieve their own sustainability targets, and avoid any reputational risks.